adharshchottu/upsc-notes/content/blog/ancient-indian-history.md

 For carrying on the government, the king needed money.
 This he collected from the cultivators, craftsmen and merchants.
 The king claimed a fixed share of their produce as tax in the form of money or goods.
 An important development in this period was the growth of towns.
 These grew up around craft centres, trading centres and the capitals of kingdoms.
 The growth of crafts and the rise of towns resulted in a great expansion of trade.
 The difficulties of trade were lessened by the invention of money which made exchange easier.
 The caste system in this period became more established.
 The artisans came to be regarded as a caste.
 Besides the four castes, many lower castes arose and were treated badly.
 Law-givers laid down laws for separate castes.
 The _ashrama_ system also was laid down for higher classes in this period.

-### Buddhism and Jainism
+## Buddhism and Jainism

 The Vedic religion had become a religion of many rites and sacrifices.
 Many people questioned these practices.
 Mahavira and the Buddha were two such persons.
 Mahavira taught Jainism and the Buddha founded Buddhism.
 These were simple religions and were preached in the language of the common people.
 Jainism enjoined upon its followers to base their actions on the Three Jewels - Right Faith, Right Knowledge and Right Action.
 It also forbade the taking of life.
+These religions became popular with the common people.
+Later they spread to many parts of India and to many parts of the world.

+### Buddhism

+Siddhartha, also known as Gautama belonged to a small gana known as the _Sakya gana_ and was a Kshatriya.
+He was born in the _Lumbini grove_ near the city of **_Kapilavastu_**.
+He left home in search of knowledge.
+Through prolonged meditation, he attained enlightenment under a peepal tree at **_Bodh Gaya_** in Bihar.
+He then went to **_Sarnath_**, Varanasi where he taught for the first time.
+He passed away at **_Kusinara_**.
 The Buddha taught that the world was full of suffering because of the desire for worldly things.
 He preached the Eightfold path.
 Buddhism also preached ahimsa and forbade the killing of animals.
 Buddhism opposed Vedic rituals and sacrifices.
 It was also opposed to the caste system and ill-treatment of the _Shudras_ and other lowly castes.
-These religions became popular with the common people.
-Later they spread to many parts of India and to many parts of the world.
 Buddhism inspired much of the early art of India.
 Buddhist monasteries became important centres of education.

+### Jainism

-Mahavira was born in the city of Vaishali in 6 B. C. Siddhartha was born in the Lumbini grove near the city of Kapilavastu.
-The Buddha was a Shakya prince and Mahavira was a Lichchhavi prince.
+Vardhamana Mahavira was born in the city of Vaishali.
+He was the last and 24th Tirthankara of the Jainas.
+He was a Kshatriya prince of the Lichchhavis, a group that was part of the Vaji sangha.

+### Upanishads

+The Upanishads are a collection of ancient Indian philosophical texts that form part of the Vedic scriptures.
+They are considered to be some of the earliest expressions of Hindu thought and contain important philosophical and spiritual teachings.
+The Upanishads are primarily concerned with the nature of reality, the self, the ultimate goal of human life (often described as liberation or enlightenment), and the path to attain it.
+They contain a variety of philosophical views, including Samkhya, Yoga, and Vedanta, and have influenced many schools of Hindu thought, as well as Buddhism and Jainism.
+The Upanishads are considered to be one of the most important sources for the understanding of Hindu philosophy and spirituality and continue to be studied and revered by scholars and spiritual seekers alike.
+Upanishads literally means **_"approaching and sitting near"_**.
+The ideas were presented through simple dialogues.
+Most thinkers were men, brahmins and rajas. there are a few exceptions. **Gargi**, a woman, was famous for her learning and participated in debates held in royal courts. **Satyakama Jabala**, a poor man who is named after his mother Jabali(who was a slave), had a deep desire to learn about reality and later he became one of the best-known thinkers of the time.

 ## The Mauryan Empire